vmarcinko/art-of-programming/markdowns/first.md

 Well, both would work, since in both cases we don't have same key name used.

-But, let's say that we decide to rename "entity-type" into something like **"--type--"**?
-Like:
+But, let's say that we decide to rename "entity-type" into something like **"--type--"**:

     { "--type--": "CAR", "type": "LIMOUSINE", "model": "Ford C-Max", "year": 2009 }